Dfam-consortium/DfamTEBrowser/README.md

 The DfamTEBrowser has the following dependencies:

 - Python3 + Numpy
+  - pip3 install numpy
+  - pip3 install requests
 - RMBlast ( https://www.repeatmasker.org/rmblast/ )
+  -- you will have to run rmblast/bin/blastx and rmblast/bin/rmblastn once by hand in order to clear the security restrictions for these non-signed tools
 - Dfam Reference Files
     Dfam-curated.fa
     RepeatPeps.lib